Mountain Argus (Aricia artaxerxes)

 In France, the subspecies allous occurs in the Pyrénées and high Alpes; it is generally small and the ups lunules are usually confined to the hindwing.
 The subspecies montensis occurs in the Basses Alpes as well as the mountain ranges of the Jura, Vosges and the Massif Central; it is generally larger and the underside ground colour light creamy-grey to creamy-brown with well developed orange lunules (there are some on this page that are clearly allous but have extensive orange lunules, though, e.g. 12996).
 I suspect all on this page are allous except maybe 22527.

 In 2019, montensis was classified as a separate species.
-Presumably allous is now considered to be the nominate form artaxerxes in so far as allous is not mentioned in the new taxonomy listing.
+Presumably allous is now considered to be the nominate form of artaxerxes in so far as allous is not mentioned in the new taxonomy listing.

 ref sex